cheekEprogrammer/next-mods-turborepo/apps/web/docs/functions/supabase.md

 ### 2. Setup Environment Variables

-You will be asked to enter your Supabase project URL and the project ANON_KEY.
-You can access these keys under the API tab of the Project Settings page of your Supabase project in your [dashboard](https://supabase.com/dashboard/projects) and then just paste them into the tool.
+You will be asked to enter your Supabase project URL and the project ANON keys.
+You can access these keys [here](https://supabase.com/dashboard/project/_/settings/api) and then just copy and paste them into the tool.

 ![Supabase URL and Anon Key Image](./images/supabasekeys.png)